The integration of variable generation and storage into electricity capacity markets: Example

-We first create a credible \emph{background} supply-demand balance process against which the capacity auction is to take place---it is almost always the case that in any capacity auction there is pre-existing capacity already committed, e.g.\ from multi-year auctions held in previous years, which therefore does not compete in the current auction.
+We first create a credible \emph{background} supply-demand balance process against which the capacity auction is to take place---it is typically the case in GB, for example (but not necessarily elsewhere), that in any auction there is pre-existing capacity already committed, e.g.\ from multi-year auctions held in previous years, which therefore does not compete in the current auction.
 For this background process we assume a set of 230 conventional generators with a total of 61.36~GW of installed capacity.
-Capacities and outage probabilities for these conventional generators are taken from a 2015--16 National Grid scenario for GB, with random noise added to protect the sensitivity of the data.
-The availability of each generator is modelled as a two-state Markov process in which each generator is either completely available or completely unavailable, with a mean time to failure of 50 hours and a mean time to repair such that the equilibrium outage probability of the generator agrees with National Grid's scenario values (see \cite{ESDT} for more details).
-An empirical demand-net-of-wind process is created from paired hourly observations of GB electricity demand and wind generation for the winter season 2010--11 rescaled to 2015--16 levels of demand and an assumed installed total wind generation capacity of 14~GW (see \cite{WZD2018} for more details of this).
+Capacities and outage probabilities for these conventional generators correspond approximately to a 2015--16 National Grid scenario for GB.
+The availability of each generator is modelled as a two-state Markov process in which each generator is either completely available or completely unavailable, with a mean time to repair of 50 hours and a mean time to failure such that the equilibrium outage probability of the generator agrees with National Grid's scenario values (see \cite{ESDT}).
+For the purposes of this illustrative example, an empirical demand-net-of-wind process is created from paired hourly observations of GB electricity demand and wind generation for the winter season 2010--11 rescaled to 2015--16 levels of demand and an assumed installed total wind generation capacity of 14~GW (see \cite{WZD2018}).
+(In practice a longer demand-net-of-wind series---of approximately 10 years---is used in the GB capacity assessment analysis, as this process varies considerably from year to year.)
 From this demand-net-of-wind process are subtracted 100 simulations of the conventional generation process to create 100 simulations of a residual demand process, which defines a sufficiently representative background process for the present example.
-The further firm capacity which would require to be subtracted from this background demand process in order to meet the target reliability standard of 2746~MWh per year is 1973~MW.
-This residual demand or background process is to be managed instead from the further generation and storage resources obtained in the capacity market.
-The volume of resource to be obtained in this market corresponds to that which might be required in a ``top-up'' capacity market, such as that held in GB one year ahead of real time.
+The further \emph{firm capacity} which would require to be subtracted from this background demand process in order to meet the target reliability standard of 2746~MWh per year is 1973~MW.
+However, this residual demand or background process is to be managed instead from the further generation and storage resources obtained in the capacity market.
+The volume of resource to be thus obtained corresponds to that which might be required in a ``top-up'' capacity market, such as that held in GB one year ahead of real time.